 Unlike most cryptos, the blockchain of a CBDC would also be private, meaning that its use is restricted only to authorized users, which represents an additional security layer.
 The central bank would control and monitor the ledger closely, and all distributed copies of the ledger would be kept on nodes operated by the central bank and its authorized third-party services.

 The new ECB president and former International Monetary Fund Chair, Christine Lagarde, stated that a CDBC “could satisfy public policy goals, such as financial inclusion, and security and consumer protection; and to provide what the private sector cannot: privacy in payments.”

+The monetary system is changing, physical cash is becoming less used, and digital currencies issued by central authorities have stolen the spotlight.
 While we cannot say for sure how things will pan out for CBDCs in the future, it is certainly an exciting development that has all of the world’s central banks working on digitizing fiat assets.